 National Nurses Week

 National Nurses Week begins each year on May 6th and ends on May 12th, Florence Nightingale's birthday.
-It features a host of events across the U.S. to honor nurses for the work they do, and educates the public about nurses’ role in health care.
+It features a host of events across the U.S. to honor nurses for the work they do and also educates the public about nurses’ role in health care.

-While the first National Nurses Week was celebrated in 1954 – the 100th anniversary of Nightingale’s famous mission to the Crimea – it wasn’t until President Ronald Reagan signed a proclamation that May 6th would henceforth be National Nurses Day that the annual celebration of nurses’ efforts would be nationally recognized.
+While the first National Nurses Day was celebrated in 1954 – the 100th anniversary of Nightingale’s famous mission to the Crimea – it wasn’t until 1982 that President Ronald Reagan signed a proclamation that May 6 would henceforth be National Nurses Day and the annual celebration of nurses’ efforts would be nationally recognized.

 ANA’s leading role

-The American Nurses Association (ANA) has always led efforts to celebrate nursing, ensuring that recognition is promoted as widely as possible; and in 1990 extended it to a week-long celebration of the work of the nation’s registered nurses, the largest of the health care professions.
-ANA's state and territorial nurses associations also conduct celebrations during National Nurses Week to recognize the contributions that nurses and nursing make to the community.
-Every year ANA selects a theme for the week highlighting a particular aspect of nurses’ practice.
+The American Nurses Association (ANA) has always led efforts to celebrate nursing, ensuring that recognition is promoted as widely as possible and in 1990 extended it to a week-long celebration - National Nurses Week.
+ANA's state and territorial nurses associations also conduct celebrations during National Nurses Week to recognize the contributions that nurses and nursing make to the community, and every year ANA selects a theme for the week highlighting a particular aspect of nurses’ practice.

 You are now leaving the American Nurses Foundation